mittwald/api-client-js/packages/models/README.md

 you call the `updateDescription` method on a project, the project instance will still have the old description.

-"Watching for changes" will be implemented in future releases™️.
+"Watching for changes" is not scope of this package and will be implemented in future releases or other packages™️.

 ## Contribute